These are miscellaneous projects and how-to guides which I find useful and hope that others will too.

 From the sort(1) manual page:

-numbers.
-There is are no duplicate lines in this file:
+A basic file, notice the IP address 211.149.136.164 appears twice, but with two different port numbers.
+There are no duplicate lines in this file:

 cat sortbug 67.207.248.25:54321Same IP 211.149.136.164:8000 122.228.218.163:8090 67.207.248.125:54321Same IP 211.149.136.164:8080